 All the smiles - from everyone: staff, children, young people, parents and carers.
 Never a dull day at The Hamlet.

-Stuart has been involved with The Hamlet for many years, both as a professional social worker and now as a trustee.
+Stuart has been involved with The Hamlet for many years, both as a professional social worker and now as a trustee (Vice Chair).
 Stuart’s experience in social care and disability brings a wealth of knowledge and experience to the board.

 Stuart knew our founders, Jack and Margaret Wymer very well and understands the foundations on which the charity was built.